Letter Formation Tips

 6) Use a Multisensory Approach

-As well as the fun ideas on my letter formation activities page, to help your child master letter formations in different ways.
+There are some fun ideas on my letter formation activities page, to help your child master letter formations in different ways.
+These are especially great for kids with poor fine motor skills, as they can still master the correct formation without using a pencil and paper!

 7) Incorporate Letter Formations into Gross Motor Activities